SQL Mock Interview for Data Engineers

 Query performance

-The grader checks whether your approach scales.
+The evaluator checks whether your approach scales.
 A self-join that scans n^2 rows when a window function would scan n once gets flagged.
 A DISTINCT that could be replaced with a proper GROUP BY gets noted.
-These aren't just style points.
-Interviewers at Google and Meta explicitly grade on performance awareness.
+These are not just style points.
+Interviewers at Google and Meta explicitly score on performance awareness.

 Code readability

 Consistent formatting, meaningful aliases, logical CTE names, appropriate use of whitespace.
-The grader doesn't penalize personal style, but it does flag queries that are genuinely hard to follow: deeply nested subqueries where CTEs would be clearer, single-letter aliases on five tables, or missing indentation on complex CASE statements.
+The evaluator does not penalize personal style, but it does flag queries that are genuinely hard to follow: deeply nested subqueries where CTEs would be clearer, single-letter aliases on five tables, or missing indentation on complex CASE statements.

 SQL best practices